For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 To put it simply, COMPAS scores criminals on the likelihood of them being reoffenders in the future; the higher the score, the higher the likelihood of reoffending.
 In a 2016 analysis done by ProPublica, after looking at 10,000 criminals in Broward Co.
 Florida, black defendants were mistakenly given higher “scores” more often than their white counterparts.

 Further, white criminals were often given a score lower than they should have been (they turned out to be more “risky” than they were perceived to be).
 Northpointe has since denied any racial bias that may be present in their algorithms, but the controversy in using a potentially racist algorithm raises concerns.
-As for big data ethics, this case is greatly frowned upon.
+As for a big data ethics case study, this experiment is greatly frowned upon.

 23andMe is a company that launched in 2006 to help people understand their DNA and genetic makeup on a personal level that has never been accessible before.
 For $100 and a little bit of saliva, people could receive information on whether or not they had one or more of the 100 risk factors 23andMe had identified.